SYK-08/nuttx/README.md

 ### Integrating with Windows Tools

-If you want to integrate with Windows native tools, then you would need deal with the same kind of craziness as with integrating Cygwin with native toolchains, see the section *Cygwin Build Problems* below.
+If you want to integrate with Windows native tools, then you would need deal with the same kind of craziness as integrating Cygwin with native toolchains, see the section *Cygwin Build Problems* below.

 However, there is currently no build support for using Windows native